 - How Does The Culture, Cities & Vibe Compare?

 A Quick Overview & Comparison Of Croatia vs Italy

 Both nations have fantastic sun-soaked beaches, and countless ancient towns and cities that are packed with history.

-With their world famous coastline and all those islands, Croatia tends to have better beaches than Italy.
+However with it’s world famous coastline and over 700 islands, we think Croatia tends to have better beaches than Italy.
 The water in Croatia is perfect for swimming too as it’s warm, calm, and really unrivalled across Europe.
 Which makes it a great sun, sea, and sand vacation.

-Croatia is also a wonderful place to hire a boat and explore the coastline and islands.
+In short, Croatia is a wonderful place to charter a boat and explore the coastline and islands.
 So if you’re looking to spend time on beaches and island hopping then Croatia will likely be the better choice than Italy.

 However Italy is one of those countries that gives Croatia a run for its money when it comes to great vacation destinations.